 Functional Skills: Literacy, Numeracy & ICT

 Numeracy is essential for everyone as it helps individuals develop reasoning and logical thinking skills in their everyday activities.
-We need numeracy to make sense of numbers, solve problems, tell time, identify patterns and shapes and show trends.
-For example, in the culinary industry, students can be encouraged to calculate weights and costs of ingredients, measure amounts of various ingredients, estimate calories, cooking times and temperatures.
-These are essential skills that students in the culinary industry will be practicing and hence these are naturally embedded in the lesson plans.
-Teachers who may struggle with numeracy may get students to translate numerical data into graphs and tables, or perhaps they could get students to calculate percentages or number of lessons and assessments remaining?
+We need numeracy to make sense of numbers, solve problems, tell time, identify patterns and show trends.
+For example, cookery students need to calculate weights, costs of ingredients, measure ingredients, cooking times and temperatures.
+These are essential skills that students in the culinary industry so must be embedded in the lesson plans.

 Information & Communications Technology (ICT)

 ICT is present in most aspects of modern living; from mobile phones, tablets and smart technology through to enterprise applications.
 Many careers now include an element of technology.
 Therefore individuals need to be familiar with how to use the various hardware and applications available.

 The ability to communicate, perform even basic calculations and use technology is critical to modern living.
 A grasp of the basics can make you more employable.